The Belgica & Beyond

 Even when he was already an officer, Danco was never allowed to go out alone.
 As soon as he left the officers’ training school, he had to walk a straight line home, and his outings always took place under the vigilant eye of his father.

 He tried vainly, on many occasions, to strike out independently.
 Discouraged, he resigned himself to the situation, and by the second year of officers’ training school, he no longer even tried to enjoy any liberty without having first obtained authorization.
-This excessive severity, while preventing him from preparing for life’s challenges, did have the happy consequence of
+This excessive severity, while preventing him from preparing for life’s challenges, did have the happy consequence of making him take his work seriously: he graduated second in his class in the artillery section.

 In 1891 he entered the Malines regiment, but shortly thereafter, he lost his much-adored father.